lwllvyb/codex-switcher/README.md

 ## English

 Codex Switcher is a macOS menu bar app for monitoring multiple ChatGPT Codex accounts in one place, including usage, plan, workspace, and reset timing.
+One‑click switch.

 ### Features